Achigas/note-taker/README.md

 * [Contact](#contact)

 ## General info
-The user can write, save, and delete notes and reminders.
+The user can write and save notes and reminders.
 Enter a note title and a note body and hit save.

 ## Screenshots
 ![Note Taker Screenshot](./public/images/Note-taker.png)